omicsEye/seqSight/README.md

 The two required input parameters are:

 1. ``-i or --input:`` reads.
-Th input is a  symmetric distance matrix in a format of a tab-delimited text file of `n * n` where `n` is number of features (e.g. metabolites, stains, microbial species, individuals).
 2. ``--output-folder``: a folder containing all the output files

 A list of all options are provided in #options section.